netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ---

 > ⚠️ This new version of charts is currently **only** available on Netdata Cloud.
 We didn't want to keep this valuable
-> feature from you, so while we get this into your hands, collect feedback and iterate over it, we'll soon get this
+> feature from you, so while we get this into your hands, collect feedback and iterate over it.
+We'll soon get this
-> available on Netdata Agent dashboard.
+> available also on Netdata Agent dashboard.

 Netdata excels in collecting, storing, and organizing metrics in out-of-the-box dashboards.
 To transform all this data into an effective visualization tool, that helps you make sense out of all the available metrics we introduce a new version of  Netdata charts.
-These will provide lots of useful information and invite you to further exploration your data.
+These will provide lots of useful information and invite you to further explore your data.

-Built on top of charts that update every second with new metrics we aimed to bring the following to you:
+Built on top of charts, that update every second with new metrics, we aimed to bring the following to you:
 * Enjoy the high resolution and granularity of metrics collected by Netdata
-* Explore visualization with more options such as Line, Stacked and Area types (other types like Bar, pie, gauges are to be added shortly)
+* Explore visualization with more options such as Line, Stacked and Area types (other types like bar, pie, gauges are to be added shortly)
 * Examine all the metrics where your cursor is with a tooltip
 * Use intuitive tooling and shortcuts to pan, zoom or highlight your charts
 * On highlight, ease access to [Metric Correlations](/docs/cloud/insights/metric-correlations) so you can see which other metrics have similar patterns
-* Have the dimensions sorted based on name or value as you please
+* Have the dimensions sorted based on name or value
 * Full screen mode
 * Read useful information about the chart, it’s plugin, context and type
 * Get the chart status and possible errors.
 On top, reload functionality